BenedictMonster/figma-react-tailwindcss-example/README.md

-# Figma React Tailwindcss Example
+# Figma Plugin React Tailwindcss Example

 An example project for the Figma plugin with React.js, React Router, and Tailwind CSS.